 Dr. Glorioso received his PhD in Microbiology from Louisiana State University, Baton Rouge, Louisiana.
-Following a post-doctoral fellowship in the Department of Microbiology at Louisiana State University Medical Center, New Orleans, Louisiana, Dr. Glorioso held various positions at the University of Michigan Medical School rising to the rank of full professor and Assistant Dean for Research.
-It was in 1989 that Dr. Glorioso came to the University of Pittsburgh in the position of Professor and Chairman, Department of Microbiology and Molecular Genetics University of Pittsburgh School of Medicine where he was chair until 2009.
+Following a post-doctoral fellowship in the Department of Microbiology at Louisiana State University Medical Center, New Orleans, Louisiana, Dr. Glorioso joined the faculty at the University of Michigan Medical School rising to the rank of full professor and Assistant Dean for Research.
+It was in 1989 that Dr. Glorioso came to the University of Pittsburgh in the position of the William S. McEllroy Professor of Biochemistry and Chair, Microbiology and Molecular Genetics University of Pittsburgh School of Medicine where he was chair until 2009.

-Dr. Glorioso’s most recent research has focused on the
+Dr. Glorioso’s most recent research has focused on the:

-design and application of HSV gene vectors for exploring the molecular events that occur in sensory afferents that are involved in the transition from acute to chronic pain.
+Design and application of HSV gene vectors for exploring the molecular events that occur in sensory afferents that are involved in the transition from acute to chronic pain.
 He pioneered the development of drug–activated ion channels for regulation of neuronal cell function.
 This work has recently provided the underpinning for a start-up biotech company-Coda Bio Inc. located in San Francisco, CA. Dr. Glorioso is a company founder and head of the Scientific Advisory Board.

-development of retargeted oncolytic HSV vectors for specific infection and replication in human glioblastomas and applications to treatment of human xenograft and spontaneous syngeneic mouse models of human brain human brain tumors; this work has recently provided the research support for a Boston based start-up Oncorus Inc. Dr. Glorioso is a company founder and head of the Scientific Advisory Board.
+Development of retargeted oncolytic HSV vectors for specific infection and replication in human glioblastomas and applications to treatment of human xenograft and spontaneous syngeneic mouse models of human brain tumors; this work has recently provided the research support for a Boston-based start-up, Oncorus Inc., located in Cambridge, MA.
+Dr. Glorioso is a company founder and head of the Scientific Advisory Board.
 His oHSV will enter Phase I testing in early 2019.
 Recent vector designs are aimed at applications to the systemic treatment of metastatic solid tumors.
 These vectors are specifically tumor targeted and represent variants that are highly resistant to virus neutralizing antibody.

 View a partial list of Dr. Glorioso’s publications here.